GrahamCHill/Projection/readme.md

 Then you should also set up a user for security purposes, as the application uses a multi-tenancy architecture to allow multiple users to access the same application without interfering with each other.
 ## Requirements
-Projection (while it doesn't require an LLM to run) is designed to work with the Grok AI API, which requires an API key.
+Projection (while it doesn't require an LLM to run) is designed to work with the Groq AI API, which requires an API key.
-You can sign up for a free account at [Grok AI](https://grok.com/).
+You can sign up for a free account at [Groq AI](https://groq.com/).
 You should add your api key to the docker-compose set-up command when running (in future I might look at other ways to add the API key, but for now this is the simplest way to do it).
 ```